getmoro/moro/README.md

 Yes please!

 ## what does moro mean?
-moro means hello in Finland and  and in some areas specially in Tampere I've heard it a lot.
+moro means hello in Finland and in some areas especially in Tampere I've heard it a lot.